top of page

 5 – Strategic Maneuver: This card can swap positions with one of your cards located two spaces away, but only in a “Plus” sign direction – forwards and side to side.

-6 – Sentry: This card can exchange positions with any of your REVEALED cards, from anywhere on the field (can only be used once; its effect can activate even when face down.
-When the effect is activated while this card is face down, this card is revealed).
+6 – Sentry: This card can exchange positions with any of your REVEALED cards, from anywhere on the field (its effect can activate even when face-down.
+When the effect is activated while this card is face-down, this card is revealed).

 8 – Sentinel: If this card attacks another “Sentinel” or '8' card, it destroys the target without being destroyed itself.